AustralianBioCommons/gen3schemadev/Readme.md

 # Automated processes for Gen3 Data Dictionary, data simulation and submission automation

-This repository contains all tools used and/or developed by Australian BioCommons to develop with gen3.
+This repository contains all tools used and/or developed by Australian BioCommons to help automate routine tasks with gen3.

 ## `gen3schemadev` is an object relational mapper library for gen3 schemas.